CartoDB/carto-vl-training/training-v2/05-legends.md

 </html>
 ```

 *Now when you save & refresh your map we can see that the most common rentals are for entire homes or apartments.
-Zoom in on your map to check how the Category Widget changes.*
+Zoom in on your map to check how the Category widget changes.*

 ![category-widget](images/training-v2-05-category.gif)

-For more information about numeric Histogram Widgets vs. Category histogram Widgets check [this guide section](https://carto.com/developers/carto-vl/guides/add-widgets/#numeric-histograms-what-is-the-distribution-of-the-price).
+For more information about numeric Histogram widgets vs. Category histogram widgets check [this guide section](https://carto.com/developers/carto-vl/guides/add-widgets/#numeric-histograms-what-is-the-distribution-of-the-price).